Category Archives: Reviews

 Lovespirals "Love Survives" Wins Track of the Week Award on Garageband

-Lovespirals are now on the new music.download.com.
-In fact, they were the editor’s pick on 5/6/2004, with the following editorial commentary:
+Lovespirals are now CNET’s new music.download.com.
+In fact, we were the editor’s pick on 5/6/2004, with the following editorial commentary:

 The smooth grooves conjure comparisons to Portishead and Everything But the Girl.
 Combining jazzy torch-song vocal stylings with modern trip-hop sounds and rhythms, Lovespirals craft an infectious and exotic down-tempo sound that you might hear playing in an upscale New York club or Parisian underground lounge.